wix/Detox/docs/APIRef.ActionsOnElement.md

-`offset`—the offset to scroll, in points `direction`—the scroll's direction (valid input: `"left"`/`"right"`/`"up"`/`"down"`) `startPositionX`—the normalized x position of the element to use as scroll start point (optional, valid input: [0.0, 1.0], `NaN`—choose an optimal value automatically)
+`offset`—the offset to scroll, in points `direction`—the scroll's direction (valid input: `"left"`/`"right"`/`"up"`/`"down"`) `startPositionX`—the normalized x percentage of the element to use as scroll start point (optional, valid input: [0.0, 1.0], `NaN`—choose an optimal value automatically)
-`startPositionY`—the normalized y position of the element to use as scroll start point (optional, valid input: [0.0, 1.0], `NaN`—choose an optimal value automatically)
+`startPositionY`—the normalized y percentage of the element to use as scroll start point (optional, valid input: [0.0, 1.0], `NaN`—choose an optimal value automatically)

 ```js
 await element(by.id('scrollView')).scroll(100, 'up');